Transport in Nottingham

-Nottingham is the seventh largest conurbation in the United Kingdom.
-Despite this, the city had a poor transport system in the 1980s.
-The government has in the early twenty-first century invested heavily in the transport network of Nottingham, which has led to the re-opening of the Robin Hood Line and the construction of a light rail network, Nottingham Express Transit.
+Nottingham is the seventh largest conurbation in the United Kingdom; despite this, the city's transport system was deemed to be poor for its size in the 1980s.
+In the early twenty-first century, the UK government invested heavily in the transport network of Nottingham, which has led to the re-opening of the Robin Hood Line and the construction of a light rail system, Nottingham Express Transit.

-Rail
+Railway

 History

 The first railway station in Nottingham opened in 1839.
 It was opened by the Midland Counties Railway and was built on Carrington Street.
 It was served by trains to Derby.
 By 1848, the station was too small and a new through station was built in Nottingham by the Midland Railway (which was formed when the Midland Counties Railway merged with two other companies).
-New destinations such as Lincoln received direct service to Nottingham.
+New destinations, such as Lincoln, received a direct service to Nottingham.

-In 1900, the Manchester, Sheffield and Lincolnshire Railway opened Nottingham Victoria station, as part of their new line to London which they were building.
+In 1900, the Manchester, Sheffield and Lincolnshire Railway opened Nottingham Victoria station, as part of the new line to London which they were building.
 The station was served by Great Central services to Marylebone station in London.
 The Great Northern Railway also used the station.

 In 1904, the Midland Railway closed their station in Nottingham and opened a new one, Nottingham Midland station, which is still open today.

-In 1967, Nottingham Victoria Station became run down and the station suffered from a lack of services.
-A familiar situation occurred on the lines coming out of the station such as the Great Central Main Line, so the station and Main line were closed.
-Nottingham Arkwright Street railway station, also on the Great Central main line, closed in 1969.
+By 1967, Nottingham Victoria station had become run down; both the station, and passenger numbers on the routes through it, suffered from low demand.
+The station and the Great Central Main Line were closed.
+Nottingham Arkwright Street station, also on the Great Central main line, closed in 1969.

-The Robin Hood Line from Nottingham to Worksop, Nottinghamshire was closed to passengers following the Beeching cuts in the 1960s, and reopened to passengers in stages between 1993 and 1998.
+The Robin Hood Line from Nottingham to Worksop was closed to passengers following the Beeching cuts in the 1960s; it reopened to passengers in stages between 1993 and 1998.

 Current services

-There are currently services from Nottingham operated by East Midlands Railway to London, Leeds, Sheffield, Liverpool, York, Doncaster and Scarborough.
-Most trains run on the Midland Main Line.
-East Midlands Railway also operate local services.
-CrossCountry operate services to Cardiff via Birmingham and Bristol.
-The station has been redeveloped with more shops and Nottingham Express Transit trams running over the top of the station.
+Today, the station is served by three train operating companies: